Takaovi/DscLdbExtr/README.md

 # DscLdbExtr (Discord LevelDB Extractor)
-A tool to extract tokens from .ldb files
+A tool to extract tokens from Discord's .ldb files

 ## How does it work?